In the fifth and final in a series on key election issues for Rotorua, senior reporter

-The cycleways are excellent, but in the CBD however, it is taking up valuable parking space in the city and shop owners are feeling the repercussions of this.
+The cycleways are excellent, but in the CBD, however, it is taking up valuable parking space and shop owners are feeling the repercussions of this.

 Though I completely agree with the idea of the Green Corridor, I feel it could have been better placed.

 Dr Reynold Macpherson: